aaberg/sql2o/README.md

 A key feature of sql2o is performance.
 Following [Dapper.NET](https://github.com/SamSaffron/dapper-dot-net#performance), the metrics below show how long it takes to execute 500 SELECT statements against a DB and map the data returned to objects.

-The performance tests are broken in to 3 lists:
+The performance tests are broken in to 2 lists:

-* POCO serialization for frameworks that support pulling static typed objects from the DB.
+1. POCO serialization for frameworks that support pulling static typed objects from the DB.
 Using raw SQL.
-* Dynamic serialization for frameworks that support returning dynamic lists of objects.
-* Typical framework usage.
+2. Typical framework usage.
 Often typical framework usage differs from the optimal usage performance wise.
 Often it will not involve writing SQL.

 #### Performance of SELECT mapping over 500 iterations - POCO serialization